-All parents want their children to excel in their academics.
-However, parents also want their children to have time for the fun activities that allow them just to be kids.
-It’s important for children to learn to achieve a balance between schoolwork and fun activities.
-Knowing how to teach kids time management will be useful to them as they advance through school and prepare for future careers.
-Follow these tips to teach time management and help get your child on a path to success.
+All parents want their children to excel academically.
+However, parents also want their children to enjoy childhood.
+Children should learn to achieve a balance between schoolwork and fun activities.
+Time management skills will help them as they advance through school and prepare for future careers.
+Follow these tips to teach time management for kids and help get your child on a path to success.

 Supporting School Success With the A-B-C System

-As you teach kids time management, help them understand that school success depends on learning to prioritize.
+As you teach kids time management skills, help them understand that school success depends on learning to prioritize.
 Even at an early age, kids know how the alphabet begins, so the A-B-C system is an effective introduction to managing the demands of school life.

-Start by working with your child to list all the things needed to be done.
-Then, label each “A,” “B” or “C.”
+Start by working with your child to list all the things they need to do.
+Then, label each “A,” “B,” or “C.”

-- “A” tasks are the most important.
-They need to be completed as soon as possible.
-This might be a homework assignment that’s due tomorrow, or studying for a test that’s coming in a few days.
+- “A” tasks are the most pressing, such as completing homework assignments that are due tomorrow or studying for a test that’s coming in a few days.

 - “B” tasks are looming.
-This could be a project due at the end of the semester — not a top priority right now but sure to become one.
+These could be end-of-semester projects — not a top priority right now, but sure to become one.
 As the due dates near, these tasks will move to the “A” list.

 - “C” tasks are everything else.
-These might be things that can be accomplished in brief snippets, such as neatening a desk or walking the family dog.
+These might be things to accomplish in brief snippets, such as neatening a desk or walking the family dog.

 More Strategies to Teach Your Kid Time Management

 Using these additional tips to teach time management can help your child succeed at school and make family life run smoothly every day.